 Ground Beetles: are typically found on the ground, usually underneath objects such stones, wood, and other objects in contact with soil.
 Interestingly, most ground beetle species are nocturnal or active at night.
 Ground beetles typically enter structures by crawling under doors or entering through open windows.
 They are considered a nuisance pest.

-Boxelder Bugs: Overwintering adults emerge from hibernation, when the boxelder buds open, and fly back to their host trees in late April to early May.
-The primary host plant is the boxelder tree, but they also occur on maple trees.
-In the fall, boxelder bugs will group on the south side of rocks, trees, and other objects.
+Boxelder Bugs: Overwintering adults emerge from hibernation, flying back to their host trees in April going through to early May.
+Like the name suggests the host tree is the boxelder tree.
+Boxelder Bugs are also found on maple trees.
+Like a number of different insects boxelder bugs are found on the south side of trees, bushes, rocks, general lanscaping and other objects.
 From there, they will move to nearby structures to hibernate for the winter.

 Weevils: Black and strawberry-root weevils overwinter in soil, amongst host plants’ roots.
 Adults emerge from early May to late July.
 The adults are typically nocturnal.
 Root weevils enter structures in the fall to overwinter.
 When outdoor conditions become adverse, they will enter the indoors.
 This is usually when their food plants die at the end of their season or because of adverse weather conditions.